Schoko3001/x64_assembly_Tutorial/README.md

 ```
 Although a similar readability can be achieved with comments, .equ might still be usefull in some cases.

-# 2 - If and Loops | Cmp and Jmp
+# 2 - Conditional instructions

 # 3 - Stack and Functions
 The Stack is the place most programming languages use to store memory and many instructions like `call`, `ret`, `pop` and `push` make use of it.
 In this chapter i will explain how we can use the stack in assembly.

-## 3. 0 - Translating a function from c to assembly
+## 3. 1 - Translating a function from c to assembly
 If we write a program with a function in c, it might look like this:
 ```c
 int add(int a, int b)